amessinger/gallery/pages/contact.md

 ---
-email: "bonjour@danielamatizborda.com"
+email: hello@danielamatizborda.com
-success: "Your message is sent!
-Thank you!"
+success: Your message is sent!
+Thank you!
-failure: "Your message could not be sent!
-Please try again!"
+failure: Your message could not be sent!
+Please try again!
 ---